 Our early decision program is non-binding.
 Applications and supporting materials, including your CAS report, must be received by November 15.
 By the end of January, we will inform you that your application has been accepted, denied, or held for further review.
 If your application is held for further review, it will be reconsidered with regular decision applications.
 If you are applying for the Hatton W. Sumners Scholarship or the Sarah T. Hughes Scholarship, it is strongly recommended that you submit your application and supporting documentation by the early decision deadlines.

-Applications and supporting materials, including your CAS report, must be received by February 15.
-We will accept the January LSAT for regular decision, even if the scores are posted after February 15.
+Applications and supporting materials, including your CAS report, must be received by March 1.
+We will accept the February LSAT for regular decision, even if the scores are posted after March 1, as long as your application and all other supporting materials are received by March 1.
 We will inform you that your application has been accepted, denied, or placed on a waiting list by the end of April.

 Late decision applications are considered on a space-available basis.
 Applications will be reviewed upon completion, and decisions will be made shortly thereafter.